 The process to obtain a Start-Up Evaluation Option License is:

 - Company identifies a technology of interest from our website;1

 - Company submits a license application for their chosen technology, including an initial, but detailed, Commercial Evaluation Plan to the TTC Technology Transfer Manager;

 - Based on the Commercial Evaluation Plan submitted to the TTC, company negotiates a license Field of Use with the NCI Technology Transfer Manager;

 - If the preliminary determination is satisfactory, NCI will advertise a "Notice of Intent to Grant an Exclusive License" in the Federal Register (FRN) with a notice period of 15 days; and

 - The company and the Technology Transfer Manager negotiate and finalize the Start-Up Evaluation Option License if no insurmountable objections to the FRN are received.

-The application for the Start-Up Evaluation Option License is available on this web site.
+The Start-Up Evaluation Option License application is available on this web site.
 Guidance for completing the license application can be obtained by reviewing the Guidance Document or by contacting the NCI TTC.
 Please note this Guidance Document is ONLY to assist in completing the license application.